AeriaVelocity/ez-doom/README.md

 - [ ] Modularity
 - [ ] Upload EzDOOM to Flathub at some point
 - [ ] Add support specifically for the Steam Deck

+## Contributing

+Feel free to tell me my GTK-fu sucks.
+I'm new to this.

+If you have suggestions, please drop an issue in the Issues tab.
+Then I'll probably maybe listen to what you have to say.

+## Licence

+EzDOOM is made free under the GNU General Public License, because where the frick do you think you are?!
+Of course it's GNU GPL, it's a god damn AeriaVelocity project!